madrilene/lenesaile.com/src/en/blog/2022-10-26-wordpress.md

 I think the Gutenberg editor is great for experienced content editors, and for anyone who is willing to learn a bit about it.
 You can do a lot of different layouts and create really interesting posts (don't overdo copying stuff from the [WordPress pattern library](https://wordpress.org/patterns/) though, as this adds on to the page weight).

-On the other hand, some clients are notoriously afraid of breaking things.
+On the other hand, some people are notoriously afraid of breaking things.
 There’s a lot you can do with the Gutenberg editor - it can be a little overwhelming.
 Some WordPress users want the good old "Microsoft Word" editor back.
 And I have to say, I can understand that (by the way, there are also wonderful CMS in the Jamstack world that have a very simple editing experience - I'd be happy to tell you more about them).

 ## So what's the right technique to build a theme nowadays?